 • Parking cars

-Do you have a Sales Process, Service Process and Financial Services Process in place?
+Do you have a Sales Process, Financial Services Process and Service Process in place?
 If not, you’d better get them.
-(Contact us for assistance.)
+(Contact us for assistance)

 Do your processes include a focus on customer wants and needs?
 Do they involve value building presentations of your products and services?
 Are your processes designed to create customer satisfaction and do they reflect the higher level of expectations of today’s consumer?
 Do your team members receive regular training on process improvement?